-The utilisation of employee of share options appears to be an ideal method to attract and retain talent, and to optimise employee performance.
+The utilization of employees of share options appears to be an ideal method to attract and retain talent and to optimize employee performance.
 In a wider context, the use of employee share options has also been touted as a means to address the wealth gap to the extent that they provide an opportunity to fairly distribute the wealth generated by corporate profits.

 However, companies should seek professional advice when considering to grant employee share options due to the risk for such incentives to have an opposite effect to the intended scope.